 And here’s what it looks like with $10,000 saved:

 Instead of losing purchasing power to inflation each year, a 5% interest savings account – like the ones I use – see gains every year.
 Guaranteed!
 Potentially forever!
-All for what amounts to a little bit of upfront work.
+All for a little bit of upfront work.

 And as a bonus, if you sign up using my referral link, you’ll get a $20 signup bonus once you make your first deposit into your Netspend account of $40 or more.
 That means you get a 5% interest savings account and a free $20 to start!
-It’s a no-brainer.
+It’s a no-brainer, in my opinion.